How to Make Butter Toffee

 Step 2.
 Carefully pour the hot butter toffee onto a Silpat.
 When cool, remove any excess oil by patting with a paper towel or a lint-free kitchen towel.

 Step 3.
 Melt chocolate chips.
-In this photo, I’m using a double boiler to melt the chocolate.
-You can also use the microwave.
+In this photo, I’m using a double boiler, but you can also use the microwave.
 The trick is to melt the chocolate slowly and evenly.

 Step 4.
 Chop and toast the almonds.